netdata/helmchart/README.md

-`clusterrole.name` | Name of the cluster role linked with the service account | `netdata` `APIKEY` | The key shared between the parent and the child netdata for streaming | `11111111-2222-3333-4444-555555555555` `parent.resources` | Resources for the parent deployment | `{}` `parent.nodeSelector` | Node selector for the parent deployment | `{}` `parent.tolerations` | Tolerations settings for the parent deployment | `[]`
+`clusterrole.name` | Name of the cluster role linked with the service account | `netdata` `APIKEY` | The key shared between the parent and the child netdata for streaming | `11111111-2222-3333-4444-555555555555` `parent.resources` | Resources for the parent deployment | `{}` `parent.terminationGracePeriodSeconds` | Duration in seconds the pod needs to terminate gracefully | `300` `parent.nodeSelector` | Node selector for the parent deployment | `{}` `parent.tolerations` | Tolerations settings for the parent deployment | `[]`
 `parent.affinity` | Affinity settings for the parent deployment | `{}`